 PAT translates multiple real addresses to a single mapped IP address.
-Specifically, the security appliance translates the real address and source port (real socket) to the mapped address and a unique port above 1024 (mapped socket).
+Specifically, the security appliance translates the real address and source port (real socket) to the mapped address and a unique port (mapped socket).
+If the source port is TCP/UDP, the source address is translated using PAT to one in the same range.
+Ranges include: 1-511, 512-1023, and 1024-65535.
 Each connection requires a separate translation, because the source port differs for each connection.
 For example, 10.1.1.1:1025 requires a separate translation from 10.1.1.1:1026.